 With the unique µAM capacity of our CERES system, semiconductor open defect repair is possible, directly on a die - impossible for any other technology.
 High-quality pure metal can be deposited with submicrometer accuracy, directly to the required location.

 High-precision resonant circuits can be leveled by adding connecting lines between different chip areas.

 Adding this unique µAM post process in traditional chip manufacturing increases die yield and improves the quality of the individual dies.

 Through adjustment of the electrochemical parameters of our CERES print system, the morphology of printed structures can be controlled.
 All of this is conducted at room temperature, ensuring that existing structures and components are not damaged.

-Explore more micro AM use cases: High Frequency Technologies
+Explore more microscale AM use cases: High Frequency Technologies

 HF Technologies for communication networks